stolostron/kui-web-terminal/README.md

 │   └── plugins (required by KUI builder; not used)
 │   └── eslintrc.js/Makefile/package.json/package-lock.json
 │   └── scripts
-│        └── generate-template.js (parses the upstream KUI HTML template and appends the     configurations required to render the RHACM header; generates a DustJS template in `proxy/app/views`)
+│        └── generate-template.js (parses the upstream KUI HTML template and appends the     configurations required to render the RHACM header; generates a Handlebars template in `proxy/app/views`)
 ├── tests (the mcm-kui-tests git submodule)
 ├── downloads (CLI binaries downloaded from `download-clis.sh` will be stored here) ├── plugin-downloads (KUI plugins downloaded from `download-plugins.sh` will be stored here)